 Students are expected to attend and participate in all scheduled classes in the curriculum.
-In addition, students are expected to attend any assigned clinical observation, outside conference, and/or multidisciplinary care meeting as assigned by the program.
+In addition, students are expected to attend any assigned fieldwork placement observation, outside conference, and/or multidisciplinary care meeting as assigned by the program.
 Students must attend all fieldwork experiences as defined by the primary fieldwork supervisor.

-Students with special circumstances must communicate with the program as early as possible by submitting an online Absence Form (https://forms.office.com/r/h95LFLtMBU).
-These requests are reviewed by program leadership on a weekly basis.
-If approved, the student is responsible for notifying the Course Director(s) and/or Fieldwork Placement Supervisors of the absence.
+Students who are unable to attend a specific activity must communicate with the program as early as possible by submitting an online Absence Form (https://forms.office.com/r/h95LFLtMBU).
+These requests are reviewed by program leadership on a weekly basis, and the student will receive an update soon after this review.
+The student is responsible for notifying the Course Director(s) and/or Fieldwork Placement Supervisor(s) of the absence.
 A student is also responsible for determining how the class material or assignments can be made up.
 If there is an emergency that prevents attendance of required activities, then a student must email the Program Director and Education Program Coordinator directly as soon as possible and submit an Emergency Absence Form within one week of return from the absence.